-A variety of imaging tests can provide details to guide diagnosis and treatment.
-Examples include:
+Imaging tests can provide detailed information to guide diagnosis and treatment.
+Your doctor might recommend:

 Nerve function tests

-- Electromyogram (EMG).
+- Electromyography (EMG).
 This test measures the electrical activity in your nerves as they transmit messages to your muscles when the muscles are contracting and when they're at rest.
-The purpose of an EMG is to assess the health of your muscles and the nerves that control them.

 You Are ...
 The Campaign for Mayo Clinic